yeahreum/wserver/README.md

  addnode=yahrm.net
 ```

-# Start your YDLC with the following command.
+# Start your YDWS with the following command.

 ```
 Your wallet will function as a node when you start your wallet.